Gil Hodges: Final seasons

+Managerial record

 Death and impact

-On the afternoon of April 2, 1972, Easter Sunday, Hodges was in West Palm Beach, Florida completing a round of golf with Mets coaches Joe Pignatano, Rube Walker, and Eddie Yost, when he collapsed en route to his motel room at the Ramada Inn across the street from Municipal Stadium, then the spring training facility of the Atlanta Braves and Montreal Expos.
-Hodges had suffered a sudden heart attack and was rushed to Good Samaritan Hospital where he died within 20 minutes of arrival.
+On the afternoon of April 2, 1972, Easter Sunday, Hodges was playing golf in West Palm Beach, Florida because the exhibition game between the Mets and the Montreal Expos was canceled by the first players' strike.
+He completed 27 holes of golf with Mets coaches Joe Pignatano, Rube Walker, and Eddie Yost, when he collapsed en route to his motel room at the Ramada Inn across the street from Municipal Stadium, then the spring training facility of the Atlanta Braves and Expos.
+Hodges had suffered a heart attack and was rushed to Good Samaritan Hospital where he died within 20 minutes of arrival.
 Pignatano later recalled Hodges falling backwards and hitting his head on the sidewalk with a "sickening knock", bleeding profusely and turning blue.
 Pignatano said "I put my hand under Gil's head, but before you knew it, the blood stopped.
 I knew he was dead.
 He died in my arms."
-A lifelong chain smoker, Hodges had suffered a minor heart attack in 1968, during a game in late September.

 Jackie Robinson, himself ill with heart disease and diabetes, told the Associated Press, "He was the core of the Brooklyn Dodgers.
-With this, and what's happened to Campy (Roy Campanella) and lot of other guys we played with, it scares you.
+With this, and what's happened to Campy and lot of other guys we played with, it scares you.
 I've been somewhat shocked by it all.
 I have tremendous feelings for Gil's family and kids."
 Robinson died of a heart attack six months later on October 24 at age 53.